-In the T2DM group, 60% of the participants were females and 40% were males.
-The mean age was $63\pm 8$ years and the predominant ethnicity was Caucasian (75%).
-The majority of the participants in this group reported having arterial hypertension (60%), 20% were not hypertensive and another 20% reported not knowing this information.
-When the time since T2DM diagnosis was evaluated, was found that 80% of the participants had been diabetic for at least 5 years, 5% for 5 to 10 years and 15% for more than 10 years (Table 2).
+In the T2DM group, we obtained 60% of female participants against 40% of male sex.
+The mean age was 63±8 years and the predominant ethnicity was Caucasian (75%).
+The majority of this population reported having arterial hypertension (60%), 20% were not hypertensive and another 20% reported not knowing this information.
+When we evaluated the time since diagnosis of T2DM, we found that 80% of participants had been diabetic for at least 5 years, 5% between 5 and 10 years and 15% for more than 10 years (Table 2).